Moving to Vancouver, WA? Here’s What It’s Like [INSIDER’S GUIDE]

 In 1824, Hudson’s Bay Company established the fur trading post of Fort Vancouver.
 The fort was a busy economic hub for the remaining first peoples (who for a very long time operated elaborate bartering and trading systems among tribes) and a mix of newcomers: French-Canadian; Scot; and English to name a few.
 By the 1840s, the fort was the largest population center on the west coast of North America and the most important outpost on the frontier.
 In a response to increasing tension between indigenous people and settlers, the United States set its first Army base just above Fort Vancouver in 1849.
 The city was incorporated shortly thereafter in 1857.

-Ft.
-Vancouver National Historic Site + Mt.
-Hood
+Fort Vancouver National Historic Site + Mt.
+Hood in the Distance

 Interesting Fact: You can tell which groups settled parts of Vancouver and Southwest Washington by the names given to certain locations.
 French-speaking pioneers used the term prairie and English-speakers used the term plain to describe flat, open areas.
 Thus, we have the names Brush Prairie and Fern Prairie where French settlers did the naming and Mill Plain and Fourth Plain where English settlers did the same.
 That’s some inside ball right there; most locals don’t know this.
 You can establish some street cred right off the bat by popping this bit of trivia into a well-timed moment of a conversation.